Rails Explorer MCP server

 8. analyze_controller_views

-Analyzes relationships between controllers, actions, and views.
+Description: Analyze the relationships between controllers, their actions, and corresponding views.

 Parameters:

-• controller_name: (String, optional) Name of a specific controller
+• controller_name: (String, optional) Name of a specific controller to analyze

 9. analyze_environment_config